WebGE/BrainPad-Docs/go-beyond/vb/intro.md

 The line `BrainPad.Display.DrawText(0, 0, "Hello!")` is known as a function call.
 The name of the function is "DrawText()."
 This function is part of the "Display" object, which is part of the "BrainPad" object.

 The items listed in parenthesis (0, 0, "Hello!") are called the arguments of the function.
 In this case the first zero tells the BrainPad to display the text at the left side of the BrainPad display.
 If this number is increased the text will appear farther to the right on the screen.
 The second zero tells the BrainPad to print the text at the top of the display.
 If this number is increased the text will be printed lower on the screen.
-The third arugument, "Hello!," tells the BrainPad what text to display on the screen.
+The third argument, "Hello!," tells the BrainPad what text to display on the screen.

 After display lines are finished, the `While True` loop starts running.
 Code placed inside this while loop is executed in an infinite loop.
 This is why the LED keeps blinking and never stops.